 Chapter 9: Accounting for Local government Budget (Wards, Communes)

-TheChapter presents an overview of the role and position of Commune and Ward Budget in relation to Public Financial System and Public Accounting, the main content of Commune and Ward Budget Accounting.
+Thischapter presents an overview of the role and position of Commune and Ward Budget in relation to Public Financial System and Public Accounting, the main content of Commune and Ward Budget Accounting.

 9.1.
 Functions and Tasks of Commune and Ward Budget Accounting